dbactual/thomaspaine-www/content/works/prospect-papers.md

    a complicated machine that never goes right, and every projector in the art of Christianity is trying to mend it.
 It is its defects that have caused such a number and variety of tinkers to be hammering at it, and still it goes wrong.
 In the visible world no time-keeper can go equally true with the sun; and in like manner, no complicated religion can be equally true with the pure and unmixed religion of Deism.

-   Had you not offensively glanced at a description of men whom you call by a false name, you would not have been troubled nor honored with this address; neither has the writer of it any desire or intention to enter into controversy with you.
+   Had you not offensively glanced at a description of men whom you call by a false name, you would not have been troubled nor honoured with this address; neither has the writer of it any desire or intention to enter into controversy with you.
 He thinks the temporal establishment of your church politically unjust and offensively unfair; but with respect to